Raising the Profile of Unpaid Carers – Lisa James on National Carers Week

 What is the focus of Carers Week and why is it important?

 Carers Week is an annual campaign about raising awareness of the work that unpaid carers do and the contribution they make to the country and to the economy.

-These carers include everyone, from young carers, which can even be school-age children, to those who are 85 years and above.
+These carers include everyone, from young carers, which can even be school-age children, to those who are 85 years and above, who have responsiblity for the home care of a loved one.
 Independent Age is one of a number of organisations that support Carers’ Week including CarersUK, Carers Trust and Macmillan and as an older age charity, we are primarily concerned with those carers who are over 65 years old.

 What attitudes need to change to raise the profile of unpaid carers in the UK?

 A recent survey showed that three-quarters of the UK public feel that carers are not sufficiently valued by society for the support they provide – and being recognised for their role is still one of the biggest challenges.

 A lot of people don’t necessarily think of themselves as ‘carers’ either – they think of themselves as a son or a wife, for example, because they want to – and often have to - do what they do for their loved ones.
 There’s a reluctance of many people to give what they do a name.

 Caring can be a fulfilling and positive experience, but caring without enough support can also have a negative effect on someone’s health, career, relationships and ability to live a life of their own outside their caring role.
 The problem comes if people don’t think of themselves as a carer then they won’t take the next step – which is to look out for help and support for themselves in this situation in any way.